 November 6, 2014

-Dr. Mahler is the 2014 recipient of Breathe New Hampshire’s Robert B. Kerr Award.
+Dr. Mahler was the 2014 recipient of Breathe New Hampshire’s Robert B. Kerr Award.
 The Kerr Award is awarded annually to a New Hampshire person who has consistently demonstrated a selfless professional or personal commitment to furthering lung health in the region for five or more years.
 Considerations include courage of conviction, creativity, innovation, and pioneering approaches to improving respiratory health.